SPOT: Single-Shot Positioning via Trainable Near-Field Rainbow Beamforming: Numerical Results

 \subsection{Rainbow Beam Patterns}

-Fig.~\ref{fig: beampattern} illustrates the maximum received power of rainbow beams generated by the analytic CBS baseline and the proposed SPOT design under two user-range priors: a near-range distribution (5–50~m) and a wide-range distribution (5–300~m).
-CBS exploits frequency-dependent focusing to trace a continuous spatial trajectory across \ac{OFDM} subcarriers: the lowest-frequency subcarrier concentrates near a prescribed start point, the highest-frequency subcarrier focuses near a prescribed end point, and the intermediate subcarriers populate the path between them.
-The CBS beams in Fig.~\ref{fig: cbs_5_50} and Fig.~\ref{fig: cbs_5_300} are configured to span from $(-60^{\circ},10~\text{m})$ to $(60^{\circ},10~\text{m})$ and from $(-60^{\circ},200~\text{m})$ to $(60^{\circ},200~\text{m})$, respectively.
-In contrast, the SPOT beam in Fig.~\ref{fig: spot_5_50} and Fig.~\ref{fig: spot_5_300} maintains an almost monotonic power–distance relationship over all angles, offering a stable foundation for power-based ranging.
-Moreover, SPOT dynamically adapts its power–distance profile to the user range: in near-range scenarios, pronounced power variations enable fine distance discrimination, whereas in wide-range scenarios, a deliberately smoother profile mitigates error accumulation over extended distances.
+To explain the performance gain of our method over the CBS baseline, we illustrate in Fig.~\ref{fig: gain} how the subcarrier index of CBS Beam 2 maps to the distance.
+As the user moves farther away, near-field focusing weakens and the per-subcarrier beams broaden, which compresses the resolvable distance intervals in Fig.~\ref{fig: distance_index_mapping}, and leads to degraded ranging accuracy at long ranges in Fig.~\ref{fig: distance_rmse}.

-Fig.~\ref{fig: gain} examines the intrinsic relationship between subcarrier index and distance for CBS.
-As the user moves farther from the array, the beam of each subcarrier broadens owing to the weakening of near-field focusing, which flattens the index–distance curve in Fig. \ref{fig: distance_index_mapping}.
-This compression of resolvable distance intervals degrades ranging precision at long ranges as shown in Fig. \ref{fig: distance_rmse}.
-Consequently, CBS-based estimators that rely primarily on subcarrier indexing are well suited to compact, near-field coverage regions but scale poorly as the operating range expands.
+Next, we show how the SPOT beam is a better choice for distance and position estimation.
+Fig.~\ref{fig: beampattern} illustrates the maximum received power of rainbow beams generated by the CBS baseline and the proposed SPOT design under two user-range priors: a near-range distribution (5–50 m) and a wide-range distribution (5–300 m).
+The CBS beams for angle estimation (CBS Beam 1) in Fig.~\ref{fig: cbs_5_50} and Fig.~\ref{fig: cbs_5_300} are configured to span from $(-60^{\circ},10~\text{m})$ to $(60^{\circ},10~\text{m})$ and from $(-60^{\circ},200~\text{m})$ to $(60^{\circ},200~\text{m})$, respectively.
+The SPOT beams in Fig.~\ref{fig: spot_5_50} and Fig.~\ref{fig: spot_5_300} maintain an almost monotonic power–distance relationship over all angles, offering a stable foundation for power-based ranging.
+Therefore, the learned beam acts as a spatial encoder: the subcarrier index encodes the angle and the received power encodes the distance, allowing both parameters to be inferred from a single beam.
+Moreover, SPOT dynamically adapts its power–distance profile to the user range: in near-range scenarios, pronounced power variations enable fine distance discrimination, whereas in wide-range scenarios, a deliberately smoother profile mitigates error accumulation over extended distances, attaining better ranging accuracy than the CBS baseline.